biopragmatics/oquat/docs/invalids/prefix/wwf.ecoregion.md

-# ZFS
+# wwf.ecoregion: World Wildlife Fund Ecoregion

+This page summarize the different resources that reference `wwf.ecoregion` but use local unique identifiers that do not match the standard pattern of ^AT\d+$.
+Of the 2 resources,
-The following 1 variants were found: ['WWF']
+1 variants on the standard prefix were found: ['WWF'].

-## `enm`
+## `enm`: eNanoMapper Ontology

-Identifiers for this prefix are given correctly in eNanoMapper Ontology.
+Identifiers for this prefix are given incorrectly correctly in `enm`.

 | external_xref   |   usages_count | usages                                                |
 |-----------------|----------------|-------------------------------------------------------|